PowerShell/vscode-powershell/.github/ISSUE_TEMPLATE/Bug_report.md

 ### Attached Logs

-Follow the instructions in the [README](https://github.com/PowerShell/vscode-powershell#reporting-problems) about capturing and sending logs.
+Follow the instructions in the [troubleshooting docs](https://github.com/PowerShell/vscode-powershell/blob/master/docs/troubleshooting.md#logs) about capturing and sending logs.